caleb-flesher/FavoriteUniversityProject/buffer/README.txt

 General information
 - On my VM, which is the Debian VM provided to us from the beginning of the semester, I have configured for the use of 6 cores.
-- 8192 MD of memory was allocated for the VM.
+- 8192 MB of memory was allocated for the VM.

 User space:
 - The files must be run in the "buffer" directory.
 The directory path should read similarly to "/usr/src/cmsc421-project3/buffer".